ebourg/StrataDocs/pages/intro/features/features.md

 ## Main APIs

-Strata provides two calculation APIs: pricer-level and calculation-level.
+Strata provides three main APIs: pricer-level, measure-level and calculation-level.
 The APIs differ primarily in the amount of data they can handle.

 The pricer-level API provides the ability to calculate one result (risk measure).
 The inputs consist of one trade and one set of market data.
+Where possible it is recommended to use the measure-level API in preference to the prcer-level API.

+The measure-level API provides the ability to calculate one result (risk measure).
+The inputs consist of one trade, with methods to handle either one set of market data or many sets (scenarios).

 The calculation-level API provides the ability to calculate many results.
 The inputs consist of one or more trades, one or more measures and one or more sets of market data (scenarios).